 This is not clearly established.
-The only thing that is definite is that the state will try to collect the debt from the value of the deceased recipient's property (personal and real) if the value exceeds \$25,000.
+The only thing that is definite is that the state will try to collect the debt from the value of the deceased recipient's property (personal and real) with the exception of the first \$25,000.
 They are willing to work with the personal representative in any way possible.